MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroup.md

 ## <a name="setstartdate~string-startdate~"></a>setStartDate(string startDate)
 Sets the date when you want ads in the ad group to start serving.
-Set a start date only if you want ads in the group to start serving on a specific date; otherwise, they may begin serving immediately.
+Set a start date only if you want ads in the group to start serving on a specific date; otherwise, they start serving immediately.

 ### Arguments
 |Name|Type|Description|